 For an established field trip, the person who booked the trip should call (713) 639-4659 at any time prior to the day of arrival to add or subtract people from the reservation.
 Groups that fall below 10 students will be charged for 10 students plus any chaperones.

-When a field trip arrives at the Museum it is met by our greeter.
-On the day of the trip, after the tickets have been printed, nothing on the reservation may be changed.
-Like all field trips, home school field trips must be paid for in one transaction.
+Field trips may be paid for in advance, by calling 713-639-4659 or mailing a check, or on the day of the trip.
+If you choose to pay on the day of the trip, the Museum will accept school district checks, credit cards, or cash (large bills only).
+A purchase order (PO) will not be accepted.
+Field trips must be paid for in one transaction.
 All students and chaperones on the reservation should give their payment to one person who will present the money at the box office.

-6. Can we see special/traveling exhibitions?
+8. Can we see special/traveling exhibitions?

 Time: 10 am - Noon

-8. Does the Museum offer programs for younger children?
+10. Does the Museum offer programs for younger children?

 Time: 10:00 – 11:30 am